MrBounty/ZipponDB/README.md

 You can build the binary directly from the source code (tuto is comming), or using the binary in the release (comming too).

 You can then run it, starting a Command Line Interface.
 The first thing to do is to create a new database.
 For that run the command `db new path/to/folder`, it will create a `ZipponDB` folder with multiple stuffs inside.
-One down, can run `database metrics` to get metrics on the database and see if everything is working.
+Then `database metrics` to see if it worked.
 You can change between database by using `db swap path/to/ZipponDB`.

 Once the database created, you need to attach a schema to it (see next section for how to define a schema).
 For that you can run `schema init path/to/schema.txt`.
 This will create new folder and empty files used to store data.

-You can now start using the database by sending query like that `run "ADD User (name = 'Bob')"`.
+You can now start using the database by sending query like that: `run "ADD User (name = 'Bob')"`.

 # Declare a schema

 In ZipponDB you use structures, or struct for short, and not tables to organize how your data is store and manipulate.
 A struct have a name like `User` and members like `name` and `age`.

-For that you create a file with inside a schema that describe all structs.
+Create a file with inside a schema that describe all structs.
 Compared to SQL, you can see it as a file where you declare all table name, columns name, data type and relationship.
 All struct have an id of the type UUID by default.

-Here an example of a `schema.zipponschema` file:
+Here an example of a file:
 ```lua
 User (
     name: str,